AdobeDocs/audience-manager.de-DE/help/using/dil/dil-instance-methods.md

 >[!IMPORTANT]
 >
->* Wir empfehlen Ihnen, nur festzulegen `useCORSOnly: true` , wenn die Besucher Ihrer Site über Browser verfügen, die diese Funktion unterstützen.
+>* We recommend that you set `useCORSOnly: true` only when you're sure that your site visitors have browsers that support this feature.
->* Wenn `useCORSOnly: true`[!UICONTROL DIL] keine ID-Aufrufe aus Internet Explorer Version 9 oder älter erfolgen.
+>* When `useCORSOnly: true`, [!UICONTROL DIL] will not make ID calls from Internet Explorer version 9 or older.
 >